Content Projection

 You can use slotted content when your element enables useShadow: true in its configuration.
 This leverages built-in browser features and works well.
 To project content, use the <slot> element.

-You can also project multiple pieces of content using named slots.
-Read more about slot elements and slot attributes.
+You can also project multiple pieces of content into specific areas using named slots.
+Read more about <slot> elements and slot attributes on MDN.

 Slots and Light DOM

 How does this work?
 Calling defineSlotComponent() will define the custom component with the default name of slot-like, which you can change by using defineSlotComponent('custom-element-name').
 Please make sure you do this right away, before your custom elements get created.
-This function also adds a hook to Fudgel for component creation so all light DOM components will have their template rewritten, changing slot elements into slot-like elements.
+This function watches for component creation within Fudgel so all light DOM components will have their template rewritten, changing <slot> elements into <slot-like> elements.
 This template change happens once during each components initial definition.
-If the template is rewritten, the controller's .onInit() and .onParse() methods will be patched to push content into the slots.
+If the component uses <slot-like>, then extra functionality is added to help support content projection.

 The downside of this method is that you may see a flicker of the original DOM before it is put into the right places within your component.
 This is because the DOM structure is built before the template overrides the node's content.